Where's Your Follow-Through Breaking? — KwanHoward.com

 Awareness — Rung One

-If you asked a team member to explain the standard they're responsible for, what would happen?
+If you asked the person responsible to explain the standard, handoff, or commitment in their own words, what would happen?

 Answer required